-Dr. Parviz Kavoussi performs vasectomy in either of our south vasectomy Austin, TX offices while Dr Machen performs vasectomies at our Round Rock location, both with a no-scalpel technique.
-Widely recognized leading specialists in this field, Dr. Kavoussi and Dr Machen have authored multiple research papers on vasectomies, while Dr Kavoussi wrote the textbook chapter describing how vasectomy is performed along with other scrotal surgeries, in what is considered as the “Bible of Urology” by urologists worldwide: Campbell-Walsh Textbook of Urology, 10th edition.
-Dr. Kavoussi and Dr Machen have been performing this procedure at astonishing success rates for many years and often appears on Fox News, ABC, NBC and CBS to discuss his expertise.
-Austin vasectomy patients, and patients from beyond the Texas area, can expect to be personally treated by Dr. Kavoussi or Dr Machen in either of our south Austin or Round Rock, Texas offices.
+Dr. Parviz Kavoussi performs vasectomy in either of our south vasectomy Austin, TX offices, with a no-scalpel technique.
+Widely recognized leading specialists in this field, Dr. Kavoussi has authored multiple research papers on vasectomies, while Dr Kavoussi wrote the textbook chapter describing how vasectomy is performed along with other scrotal surgeries, in what is considered as the “Bible of Urology” by urologists worldwide: Campbell-Walsh Textbook of Urology, 10th edition.
+Dr. Kavoussi has been performing this procedure at astonishing success rates for many years and often appears on Fox News, ABC, NBC and CBS to discuss his expertise.
+Austin vasectomy patients, and patients from beyond the Texas area, can expect to be personally treated by Dr. Kavoussi in either of our south Austin or Round Rock, Texas offices.

 Schedule a Private Consultation with our Vasectomy Austin, TX specialist today!
 Call (512) 444-1414 or request an appointment online.

 Vasectomy is a minor procedure performed to block the sperm, which are produced in the testicles, from getting into the semen, as a method for contraception.